 Minimum Vertical Difference Angle

 For navigating along a leading line, i.e. being able to notice deviation from the line, leading line (lights and daymarks) must appear vertically separated to the mariner, i.e. the rear light clearly above the front mark.
-There is a minimum value γmin for the vertical difference angle, at which the lights are very close but can still be clearly seen as two separated lightsThe minimum required vertical difference angle (γmin) between the lights depends on the illuminance at the eye of the observer generated by the lights.
+There is a minimum value γmin for the vertical difference angle, at which the lights are very close but can still be clearly seen as two separated lights.

+The minimum required vertical difference angle (γmin) between the lights depends on the illuminance at the eye of the observer generated by the lights.
 In general, all maritime lights are seen under a viewing angle below the eye resolution (approx. 1'=0.291∙10−3rad).
 However, the lights appear larger or smaller for the observer's eye according to their brightness.
 (This effect is known from astronomy as the 'apparent magnitude (of a star)'.)